zowe/docs-site/docs/user-guide/api-mediation/configuration-at-tls.md

 Review this article for descriptions of the configuration parameters required to make Zowe API Mediation Layer work with AT-TLS, including AT-TLS inbound and outbound rules, using AT-TLS in high availability, and troubleshooting.
 Security recommendations are also provided.

-To configure AT-TLS for Zlux follow the instructions here.

 :::info Role: security administrator
 :::